go-cart-io/cartogram-docker/README.md

 ## Setup Instructions

-1. Install Docker and Docker Compose using [Official installation guide](https://docs.docker.com/engine/install/)
+1. Install Docker and Docker Compose using [Official installation guide](https://docs.docker.com/engine/install/).

+   For Linux and Windows wsl users:

    - Add your user to the docker group by using a terminal to run: